Father and two sons die after Christmas tree catches fire in the US

-QUAKERTOWN, USA — Eric King, 41, and two children, Liam and Patrick, died after a fire at the family home in Quakertown, Pennsylvania, USA.
+Eric King, 41, and two children, Liam and Patrick, died after a fire broke out at the family’s home in Quakertown, Pennsylvania, in the United States.
 The tragedy occurred in the early hours of this Saturday and the flames started in the pine tree that decorated the house at Christmas.
 Two of the family’s dogs also failed to survive the accident.
 Eric’s wife Kristin and the couple’s eldest son Brady survived.

-Grief:Desmond Tutu, Archbishop of South Africa and Nobel Peace Prize winner, dies at age 90

 “The fire started in a Christmas tree.
 We’re still not sure if it was electricity or the possibility that the tree was too dry that caused the accident,” fire chief Doug Wilhelm told CNN.